Manoj-oli/student-management-system/README.md

 # student-management-system
-This is my first project in spring boot author - Manoj Kumar Oli
+This is my first project in spring boot
+Author - Manoj Kumar Oli